 What to Expect

 Tickets are general admission, standing room only, outside.
 Preferred ticket area is standing room by the stage.
 Camp-style folding chairs are allowed.
+There will be food trucks galore so please leave your coolers at home.
 Concert held rain or shine.

 Photo by Robert McKnight